The First Six Months: What to Expect as a Driller Assistant

 The First Two Weeks

-• Commercial motor vehicle (CMV) driving
+• Commercial Motor Vehicle (CMV) Driving

-• Conducting inspections on vehicles to ensure they can be driven safely
+• Conducting vehicle inspections to ensure safety

-• Running preventative maintenance for different types of drilling equipment
+• Performing preventative maintenance on drilling equipment

 • Setting up control zones on project sites

-• Learning about tooling and other drilling supplies
+• Learning about tooling and drilling supplies

-• Loading and unloading equipment on project sites
+• Loading and unloading equipment

 The First 3 Months